-During the quarter ended March 31, 2024, the Trust derived revenues from the provision of management and advisory services from Acquisition Entities of \$3.3 million.
-At March 31, 2024, the Trust has a net receivable included in accounts receivable and prepayments from Acquisition Entities of \$1.1 million.
+During the period ended June 30, 2024, the Trust derived revenues from the provision of management and advisory services from Acquisition Entities of \$5.0 million during the three months ended June 30, 2024 and \$8.2 million during the six months ended June 30, 2024.
+At June 30, 2024, the Trust has a net receivable included in accounts receivable and prepayments from Acquisition Entities of \$1.0 million.

-In addition, the Trust has intercompany loans receivable from Acquisition Entities.
-The loans have terms ranging from 3 to 10 years but can be repaid at anytime without penalty.
-These loans bear interest at a rate of 10% to 12%.
-The Trust recognized \$10.1 million of interest income related to these loans for the three months ended March 31, 2024.
+The Trust has intercompany loans receivable from Acquisition Entities.
+The loans have terms ranging from 3 to 10 years, but can be repaid at anytime without penalty.
+These loans bear interest at a rate ranging from 10% to 12%.
+The Trust recognized \$7.4 million of interest income related to these loans for the three months ended June 30, 2024 and \$17.5 million of interest income for the six months ended June 30, 2024.
 The corresponding interest expense incurred by the Acquisition Entities offset part of the Trust's Corporate investment gain.
-During the period the Trust received \$24.3 million of principal loan repayments, reducing the carrying value of the loan outstanding.
+During the six months ended June 30, 2024 the Trust received \$291.9 million of net principal loan repayments, reducing the carrying value of the loans outstanding.
 There is no impact on net earnings from these intercompany loans.

-During the period the Trust made net capital contributions of \$12.9 million to the Acquisition Entities.
+Partially offsetting the net principal loan repayments, during the six months ended June 30, 2024, the Trust made net capital contributions of \$274.5 million to the Acquisition Entities, the majority of which was used to repay debt within the Acquisition Entities.